metricationmatters/research/proposals/AreaAndVolume.md

 description (square meter).
 This forces unwieldy usage of "50 000 square meters" instead of "50 kilo square meters".

-The SI has a peculiar measure of area, "hectare", which is not based off the unit of area (square meter) but 100 square meters.
+Another problem: The SI has a peculiar measure of area, "hectare", which is not based off the unit of area (square meter) but hectare = 100 are = 10 000 m2.

 The SI system has a name for a sub-unit of volume but not the unit name.
 The current definition seems more of a description (cubic meter) than a name.
 This